Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Adjust the resources then submit:
 ```
-qsub  target_reads_and_assembly_summaries_run_parallel.pbs
+qsub ./Scripts/target_reads_and_assembly_summaries_run_parallel.pbs
 ```

 This job will create a temp file `./Assembly/<sample>/<sample>.summary.txt` for each sample that will be deleted at the next step, which collates these into one per-cohort summary TSV, with one sample per row.

 Collate the summaries:
 ```
-bash target_reads_and_assembly_summaries_collate.sh
+bash ./Scripts/target_reads_and_assembly_summaries_collate.sh
 ```

 ### Part 4.
 Speciation and abundance
 This analysis determines the species present within each sample, and their abundance.
 The analysis can be performed on the target read (host removed) data, or on the filtered contigs from Part 3 Assembly, or both.
 Abundance estimation with Bracken is usually performed on reads, as per the guidelines for that software.
 Performing speciation on contigs is useful for Part 5.
 Antimicrobial resistance genes and Part 6.
 Insertion sequence elements, as it enables us to assign a species to genes/elements detected on the contigs.

-This part requires kraken2 (tested with v.2.1.1) and bracken2 (tested with v.2.6.0).
-At the time of writing, **kraken2 and bracken2 are not global apps on Gadi** so please self-install and make "module loadable" or update the scripts to use your local installation.
+This part requires kraken2 (tested with v.2.0.8-beta), bracken2 (tested with v.2.6.0) and kronatools (tested with v.2.7.1) (as well as BBtools, used earlier).
+At the time of writing, **kraken2, bracken2, kronatools and BBtools are not global apps on Gadi** so please self-install and make "module loadable" or update the scripts to use your local installation.

 #### 4.1 Build the kraken2 database